Eric Haase Player Props: Tigers vs. Cardinals

-The Detroit Tigers, including Eric Haase and his .581 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starting pitcher Adam Wainwright and the St. Louis Cardinals at Busch Stadium, Saturday at 2:15 PM ET.
+The Detroit Tigers, including Eric Haase and his .531 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starter Steven Matz and the St. Louis Cardinals at Busch Stadium, Sunday at 2:15 PM ET.

 Eric Haase Game Info & Props vs. the Cardinals